 Join the WNBA or Renew Your Membership

-When you join the WNBA, you get access to member benefits including discounts, events, programs, awards, and volunteer opportunities provided by the WNBA’s National organization.
+WNBA members get access to member benefits including discounts, events, programs, awards, and volunteer opportunities provided by the National organization.
 The best way to stay informed is to subscribe to the WNBA’s Bookwoman newsletters.

 The WNBA’s membership year runs June 1 — May 31.